 Dear Colleagues and Friends,

-Wishing you a productive fall,
+Wishing you a successful academic year,

 Nuclear Engineering and Radiological Sciences